 If you are ever involved in a lawsuit.

-The purpose of a home inspection is to investigate the structure of the home from bottom to attic.
+The point of a home inspection is to evaluate the structure of the house from bottom to top.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.

 Each report must reflect a credible estimate of value and must identify the following:

 The intended use of the report.